mengjiuxi/llm_from_scratch/README.md

-Try to build LLM from scrach from Andrej Karpathy's videos.
+Try to build LLM from scrach with Andrej Karpathy's videos.